 Sarah Franklin, M.A., CCC-SLP

-Sarah Franklin, M.A., CCC-SLP has worked in a private practice setting since 2005 serving children 2–18 with ASD, early literacy, language, social pragmatic, motor speech, and articulation disorders.
+Sarah Franklin M.A., CCC-SLP, a graduate with a Master’s in Speech-Language Pathology from Western Washington University, has worked in a private practice setting since 2005.
+She primarily serves children 2 to 18-years-old with a variety of disorders including: ASD, literacy, phonological awareness, fluency, receptive/expressive language, social pragmatic, motor speech, and articulation.
 She is a Bridging trained PROMPT therapist and utilizes PROMPT techniques in her therapy.
+Sarah is trained in the introductory and intermediate course levels of Wired for Reading and applies a multisensory approach for spelling, reading, and writing support.
 She is trained in SCERTS and has developed a special interest in social communication and social thinking implementing Michelle Garcia Winner’s curriculum.
+Sarah has experience in teletherapy platforms.
 She provides individual speech-language therapy services and also facilitates social skills groups.

 Alice San Martino, M.S., CCC-SLP

 Alice San Martino, M.S., CCC-SLP became certified in 1986 and has clinical experience in the Boston, LA and Seattle areas working at acute and rehabilitative hospitals, home health agencies and outpatient clinics.
 She enjoyed a 6 year hiatus to be at home with her 6 children.
 She has worked in the private practice setting since 1999 working with children ages 2-18 with motor speech disorders, articulation and language delays, ASD and literacy.
 She is PROMPT trained and Hanen certified.